redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 ---

-RedisInsight is available as a [standalone download](https://redis.com/redis-enterprise/redis-insight/) or [bundled with Redis Stack](/docs/stack/get-started/install).
+RedisInsight is available as a standalone download or [bundled with Redis Stack](/docs/stack/get-started/install).
 Install it and try the in-app examples available in Workbench.

-## Install RedisInsight
+## Install standalone RedisInsight

 You can use RedisInsight on MacOS, Linux, or Windows.